How to Remove Yourself From the Internet: Complete 2026 Guide

 Step 3.Remove personal results from Google's index

-Google's "Results About You" tool (myactivity.google.com/results-about-you) lets you request removal of pages showing your home address, phone number, or email.
-It does not delete the underlying broker page — it only removes it from Google's results.
-Do this after you've sent opt-out requests so the underlying page eventually disappears too.
+Google's "Results About You" tool (myactivity.google.com/results-about-you) lets you request removal of search results that show your home address, phone number, or email.
+This does not delete the underlying broker page, it only suppresses that specific URL from appearing in Google results on your behalf.
+Do this after you have sent opt-out requests so the underlying source page eventually disappears entirely as well.

 Step 4.Delete old accounts you no longer use